Ast And Alt Ratio Calculator

 Interpreting the AST/ALT Ratio: A Detailed Look

 The interpretation of the AST/ALT ratio is complex and depends on various factors.
-There is no universally accepted "normal" ratio.
+So there is no universally accepted "normal" ratio.
 Instead, healthcare professionals consider the ratio in conjunction with the absolute levels of AST and ALT, patient history, and other clinical findings.
-However, we can discuss general interpretations:

 • AST/ALT Ratio > 2: This elevated ratio is often associated with: